 The burden is on the home owner to keep current.
 That’s why we write this blog!
 Sign up for updates 😉

 — Here is a copy of the City letter mailed to about 8,000 Honolulu property owners on 7/7/2017:

 Other news from the Honolulu Real Property Tax Division here: https://www.realpropertyhonolulu.com/whats-new/

-Always check with your favorite qualified professional legal council before making big decisions.
+For all legal matters, always check with your favorite qualified professional legal counsel.

 Let us know your thoughts.
 We love to hear from you.
 Reciprocate Aloha!
 ‘Like’, ‘Share’, and ‘Comment’ below.